What is a Christian?

 It's not always our fault that we believe in tradition.
 We're not responsible for the way we were raised and what we were taught when we were young.
 God is merciful, kind and patient with us in our ignorance and gives us grace with time to repent when we come to know the truth (Acts 17:30).
 Parents have the responsibility to raise their children but when we are adult it's important that we constructively challenge what we were taught with a view to honouring what the Bible teaches if it's a Christian we claim to be.
 People in their late teens and twenties do this anyway.
 It's a part of maturing.
 I was raised in the Episcopalian tradition, and though I was an atheist for many years, I assumed (wrongly) that Episcopalian tradition and Bible teaching were one and the same.
 I was wrong.
 I was to discover that the Bible teaches very different things to "human tradition" (Colossians 2:8).
 It is surprising just how brainwashed we have been by those who adhere to tradition, who were brainwahed in their turn by their fathers.
 Ultimately the responsibility for this error falls on our ancestors who knew the truth and willfully turned away from it.
 So we must be charitable because we too were once ignorant.

 Let me give you an example.
 If someone calling themselves a Christian told you: "A Christian is a person who goes to Church on Sunday", most people - Christian and non-Christian - would assume that was true because millions do.
 But did you know that the Bible nowhere speaks of people going to a 'church', let alone to church on a Sunday?
 From Genesis to Revelation, we find the same witness: people either worshipped at home, outdoors, in the tabernacle, temple, or synagogue.
 But never a 'church'.
 And did you know that from the beginning of time, the people always worshipped on the creation rest day - without exception?
 And the Bible gives it a name - it's called the Seventh Day Sabbath (Gen.2:2-3; Ex.20:8-10).
 The idea that one worships in a 'church' or on Sunday is a "human tradition".
 It's not biblical.
 It wasn't taught by Christ and it wasn't taught by His apostles.
 The excuse is given that Christ was resurrected on a Sunday so it is fitting that we change the Sabbath from the creation rest day to Sunday.
 But did you know that the Bible strictly forbids changing God's appointments?
-And did you know that Christ wasn't resurrected on a Sunday but a Saturday?
+And did you know that Christ wasn't resurrected on a Sunday, a Saturday or any Roman day of the week, but that His day of worship is set by the moon?

 Well, it's all very well to say that a true Christian is a 'Bible-believing Christian'.
 There are many who claim to be 'Bible-believing Christians' and yet they belong to churches and denominations who all teach different things.
 Again, we have to ask: how much of the Bible do they believe?
 Typically, they will answer "all of it", but once you show them something that contradicts what the Bible teaches, they will usually fall back on some sort of 'tradition' to justify themselves.